typst/packages/README.md

 - `~/Library/Caches` on macOS
 - `%LOCALAPPDATA%` on Windows

-Importing a cached package does not result in a network access.
+Importing a cached package does not result in network access.

 ## Local packages
 Want to install a package locally on your system without publishing it or